IBM/aspera-cli/README.md

 COMMAND: sync
 SUBCOMMANDS: admin start
 OPTIONS:
-        --parameters=VALUE           extended value for session set definition --session-name=VALUE         name of session to use for admin commands, by default first one
+        --sync-info=VALUE            Information for sync instance and sessions (Hash) --sync-session=VALUE         Name of session to use for admin commands. default: first in parameters

 COMMAND: aoc